programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 However, if we issue the command to send it to Gephi we have much more control over the layout.

 ```
-MATCH path = (c:COMPANY)-[:INTERLOCK]->(n:COMPANY) where c.degree > 75
+MATCH path = (c:COMPANY)-[:INTERLOCK]->(n:COMPANY)
+    where c.degree > 75
-call apoc.gephi.add(null,'workspace0', path, 'weight') yield nodes, relationships, time
+call apoc.gephi.add(null,'workspace0', path, 'weight')
+    yield nodes, relationships, time
 return nodes, relationships, time;
 ```
-The initial results on Gephi are also difficult to interpret.
+The initial results displayed in Gephi also are difficult to interpret.
+However, we can easily manipulate the graph to show off interesting features.

 {% include figure.html filename="gephi_load_largest.png" caption="Initial graph before transformation" %}

-Once in Gephi we can manipulate the graph.
 First, we can change the size of each node to be relative to the degree of the node.
-Next, we use the modularity clustering algorithm to determine which firms are more connected to one another.
+Next, we use the __modularity__ clustering algorithm to determine which firms are more connected to one another.
-There are three clusters.
+It shows that there are three main clusters of densely connected nodes.
 Then we set the color of the nodes according to this clustering.
 Finally, we use a layout algorithm to display the graph nodes.
 I chose the "ForceAtlas 2" algorithm.

 {% include figure.html filename="gephi_network_good.png" caption="The network after a little manipulation using Gephi." %}

-Dominion Coal is in red and it appears to have it's own orbit of smaller firms.
+Dominion Coal is in red.
+It appears to have it's own orbit of smaller firms.
 Canadian Pacific Railway and Montreal Heat and Power have some ties and are clustered together.
-All three of these major firms are based in Montreal.
+All three of these major firms are based in Montreal, Quebec.

 The other firms are based in the up-and-coming city of Toronto in Ontario.
 Toronto Railway, Canadian General Electric and Toronto and York Radial Railway all share a number of directors.